-City of Bradford Metropolitan District Council (CBMDC) is registered with the information Commissioners Office (ICO) under the provisions of the Data Protection Act 1998.
+City of Bradford Metropolitan District Council (CBMDC) is registered with the information Commissioners Office (ICO) under the provisions of the Data Protection Act 2018.
 The Council takes its responsibilities under the Act very seriously.
-This notice provides details of how CBMDC collects and uses information about you.
-For more general information about how CBMDC uses your information, please refer to the general ‘Privacy Notice’ on CBMDC website.
-You can find this here: https://www.bradford.gov.uk/privacy-notice/
+This notice provides details of how Bradford Theatres collects and uses information about you.
+For more general information about how CBMDC uses your information, please refer to the general ‘Privacy Notice’ on CBMDC website here.

 What is this information?

-You give us your information when you buy a ticket, buy something online via our website, sign up for one of our events, update your preferences on our website, or book a table in our restaurant.
-We also keep your details when you sign up to receive email from us.
+You give us your information when you buy a ticket over the telephone or online from our website, sign up for one of our events, update your preferences on our website, or book a table in our restaurant.
+We also keep your details when you sign up to receive emails from us.
 Bradford Theatres may collect some or all of the following information about you:

 We use social media to broadcast messages and updates about events and news.
-On occasion we may reply to comments or questions you make to us on social media platforms.
+On occasion, we may reply to comments or questions you make to us on social media platforms.
 You may also see adverts from us on social media that are tailored to your interests.
-Depending on your settings or the privacy policies social media and messaging services like Facebook or Twitter, you might give third parties (like Bradford Theatres) permission to access information from those accounts or services.
+Depending on your settings, or the privacy policies of social media and messaging services like Facebook or X (formerly known as Twitter), you might give third parties (like Bradford Theatres) permission to access information from those accounts or services.

-This system does automatically gather certain usage information, such as the numbers and frequency of visitors.
-This collective data helps us determine how much visitors use specific parts of our site, so that we can improve it and make sure that it is as accessible as we can make it for as many people as possible.
-We use a system called Google Analytics to find out how people use our site.
+This system automatically gathers certain usage information, such as the number and frequency of visitors.
+This collective data helps us determine how much visitors use specific parts of our site, so that we can improve it and make it as accessible as possible.
+This is done using Google Analytics.

 If you visit our site just to read or download information, we will collect and store only the following information about your visit: